 Balanced against all these health benefits, dipping into the kids’ candy stash on Halloween sounds a little less attractive.

 The good news is, you don’t have to entirely eliminate sugar if you’re able to control your consumption.
-The less good news is that most of us need some serious sugar reduction to get to the 5 teaspoons of “added sugars” recommended for a moderately active woman, 51 – 55.
-(For reference, a 12-ounce can of cola is about 8 teaspoons, already more than the daily limit.)
+The less good news is that most of us need some serious sugar reduction to get to the five teaspoons of “added sugars” recommended for a moderately active woman, 51 – 55.
+(For reference, a 12-ounce can of cola is about eight teaspoons, already more than the daily limit.)

-- Learn to love fruit again.
-Nature’s candy is diverse in flavor, texture, color, and benefits, but according to the Centers for Disease Control and Prevention, 76% of us can’t even manage to cram in the measly cup-and-a-half we should be getting each day.
+5. Learn to love fruit again - Nature’s candy is diverse in flavor, texture, color, and benefits, but according to the Centers for Disease Control and Prevention, 76% of us can’t even manage to cram in the measly cup-and-a-half we should be getting each day.
 Worried the sugar in fruit will make you fat?
 Don’t.
 Fruit comes packed with water and fiber, which help us fill up before we eat too much.
 Slice a banana on your oatmeal before you nuke it and let the natural sugar sweeten it much better than sugar does.
 Processed and added sugars are generally converted into fat, which winds up as the infamous menopausal belly bump– but you don't have to worry about that with fruit.
 Plus, smug points for eating well.